 The working class people

 The story is told from Álfgrímur’s point of view.
 He describes how he becomes a singer, so the novel is also about the “One Pure Note”, which people believe a truly great singer can achieve.
 There is no denying that Álfgrímur and his grandparents are poor, but they are decent and respectable, and interesting people come to live in the attic of their little house like permanent visitors, or they come there to die.
-Subtly, though various incidents and flashbacks, Laxness shows the reader that old Jón of Brekkukot and his wife are people who are truly honest and fair, and that they have no social aspirations and no affectations.
+Subtly, through various incidents and flashbacks, Laxness shows the reader that old Jón of Brekkukot and his wife are people who are truly honest and fair, and that they have no social aspirations and no affectations.
 They understand what people are at heart – they can see them for what they really are.
 They pass this uncanny skill on to their grandson, Álfgrímur.

 The bourgeoisie and upper classes